actions-marketplace-validations/FreetimeMaker_android-ci-action/README.md

-# Android Build, Scan, Sign & Release
+# Android Build, Sign & Release

-A reproducible, CI‑friendly GitHub Action that builds Android apps using Gradle, performs optional security scans, signs APK/AAB artifacts with a provided keystore, verifies the signature and outputs the final release‑ready files.
+A reproducible, CI‑friendly GitHub Action that builds Android apps using Gradle, signs APK/AAB artifacts with a provided keystore and outputs the final release‑ready files.
 Works on all GitHub‑hosted runners without Node or Docker — pure composite action.

 ---